All Episodes

 Hell, things might blow up over there.

-Leon Panetta, who is the director of central intelligence, was testifying on Capitol Hill at a House Intelligence Committee hearing on international security threats.
+Leon Panetta, who is the director of central intelligence, was testifying at Capitol Hill at a House Intelligence Committee hearing on international security threats.

-Mike Rogers, Republican Michigan, said CNN and Fox are currently reporting that Has Mubarak Hasni Mubarak may step aside today.
+Mike Rogers, Republican Michigan, said CMN and Fox are currently reporting that Hazni Mubarak may step aside today.

 We provided a number of reports about what was taking place there.

-We teed up the these issues, and as you can see, I got the infer same information you did that there is a strong likelihood that Mubarak may step down this evening, which would be significant in terms of where the hopefully orderly transition in Egypt takes place.
+We teed up these issues, and as you can see, I got the same information you did, that there is a strong likelihood that Mubarak may step down this evening, which would be significant in terms of where the hopefully orderly transition in Egypt takes place.

-At the time, this was this morning, uh, in testimony before a House Intelligence Committee hearing.
+At the time, this was this morning in testimony before a House Intelligence Committee hearing.

 Panetta did not have any intel.

-He went on to say that I know exactly what you do, and I know what you know the same way you know it.
+He went on to say that I know exactly what you do, and I know what you know, same way you know it, news reports.

-So the director of central intelligence was not at least willing to admit that he had any intelligence this is gonna happen.
+So, the director of Central Intelligence was not at least willing to admit that he had any intelligence suggesting this is going to happen.

-So everybody's trying to make it look like this was a a big surprise.
+So, everybody's trying to make it look like this was a big surprise.

 It's amazing how quickly a media narrative is established.

-It's amazing how it gets and how everybody ends up being wedded to it.
+It's amazing how it gets and how everybody ends up being wedded to it without any question, without any disagreement, without any doubt whatsoever.

 This is a democratic uprising.